Graz190/XML_Editor/README.md

 # XML_Editor Version 0.0.5
-Not a XML Editor you can replace all Values of a specific Node.
+Far away to be a XML Editor <br>
+Right now you can only replace all Values of a specific Node.

 ## Installation
 1. Download as a Zip and extract the Zip file.